gooddata/gooddata-ui-sdk/docs/content/en/latest/Quick_start.md

     npm run refresh-md
     ````

 5. Update the `App.tsx`.
-Since you've switched to your own data, the reference to the insight in `App.tsx` is no longer valid.
+Since you've switched to your own data, the reference to the visualization in `App.tsx` is no longer valid.

-   To fix, update the `App.tsx` with an insight of your choice:
+   To fix, update the `App.tsx` with an visualization of your choice:
     ```diff
     -   <InsightView insight={Md.Insights.ProductCategoriesPieChart} showTitle />
     +   <InsightView insight={Md.Insights.<your-insight-id>} showTitle />